siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 !!!
 Note
     From V4.2.6 onwards, the same aggregation can be defined in multiple Siddhi apps for joining, however, *only one siddhi app should carry out the processing* (i.e. the aggregation input stream should only feed events to one aggregation definition).

-**Partial Aggregation**

-Partial Aggregation allows you to partially process aggregations in different nodes.
-This allows one Siddhi app to be responsible only for a part of the aggregation.
-However for this, all the aggregations must have a store type of RDBMS and must be linked to the same database.
-Further, a unique id should be provided for each runtime through an In Memory Manager or the deployment.yaml(if running through WSO2 Stream processor).

 **Example**

 This Siddhi Application defines an aggregation named `TradeAggregation` to calculate the average and sum for the `price` attribute of events arriving at the `TradeStream` stream.
 These aggregates are calculated per every time granularity in the second-year range.